 Mr and Mrs Fletcher are doing their shopping at Tarneit Gardens.
 They have lived in Wyndham all their lives, and they don’t like the way it is changing.
 Chief among their complaints is traffic congestion, the amount of time it takes to reach the highway from home.
 But they are also concerned by all the different groups, and the feeling that the newcomers don’t socialise.
 They are living adjacent to, rather than with, these new Australians.
 And the African youths — yes, they are frightening.

-A short walk away, in Rippleside Terrace, estate agent Rajesh Kumar has a seven-year-old townhouse for sale, a “stunning” residence “enjoying a lakeside view” over what the maps call Sayers Drain, an agricultural drainage channel now made the centre of big, grassy park.
+A short walk away, in Rippleside Terrace, estate agent Rajesh Kumar has a seven-year-old townhouse for sale, a “stunning” residence “enjoying a lakeside view” over what the maps call Sayers Drain, an agricultural drainage channel now made the centre of a big, grassy park.
 The townhouse is one of the oldest residential buildings in Tarneit and is part of a high-density, two-storey cluster.
-The sign says, it’s “perfect for executives, busy families or investors.”
+The sign says it’s “perfect for executives, busy families or investors.”

 The sellers are a Chinese family with young children looking to move to something larger.
 Is there ever any trouble in the park over the road, I ask?
 Kumar tells me that the park is fine.
 Tarneit is fine.
 Then, unprompted, he mentions Ecoville Community Park.
 The trouble, he says, was over there.
 Perhaps I read about it in the papers.
 The African teenagers wrecked it.
 “But now there are police there all the time.
 I live in Tarneit.
 Tarneit is fine.”